See satellite image

 In short, satellite imagery has transformed our understanding of the world around us.

-As technology advances further, we can expect these tools to become even more accurate and offer even greater insights into our planet's dynamic environment.
+As technology advances further, we can expect these tools to become even more accurate and provide even greater insights into our planet’s dynamic environment.